Appealing Weapons Permit Decisions

 The Administrative Law Judge's Decision

 After the hearing has concluded, the administrative law judge will issue a written decision rescinding or sustaining the denial, suspension, or revocation of the permit.
 The judge will not typically announce the decision during the hearing.
-The written decision must include findings of fact and conclusions of law as part of the decision and will typically be issued within 30 days of the hearing.
+The written decision must include findings of fact and conclusions of law as part of the decision, shall determine whether a party is entitled to an award of attorney fees, and will typically be issued within 30 days of the hearing.
+The Administrative Law Judge's decision is not final for purposes of rehearing or seeking judicial review until the administrative law judge has issued a written decision determining the amount of any attorney fees to be awarded or determining that no attorney fees are to be awarded.

 A party who loses before the administrative law judge may request a rehearing by filing an application for rehearing with the Division within 20 days of the administrative law judge's final decision.
-The request must state the specific grounds for the rehearing and the relief sought.
+The Administrative Law Judge's decision is not final until the administrative law judge has issued a written decision determining the amount of any attorney fees to be awarded or determining that no attorney fees are to be awarded.
+The request for rehearing must state the specific grounds for the rehearing and the relief sought.
+If the only relief sought relates to the award of attorney fees, the request must include any argument and relevant evidence to be considered on rehearing.
 If the administrative law judge does not grant the request within 20 days, the request is automatically denied.
 A party is not required to request a rehearing before appealing the decision to district court.

 Appealing the Administrative Law Judge's Decision

-A party who loses before the administrative law judge may appeal the decision to the district court by filing a petition for judicial review under Section 17A .19 of the Iowa Code within 30 days of the date of the administrative law judge's decision.
+A party who loses before the administrative law judge may appeal the decision to the district court by filing a petition for judicial review under Section 17A .19 of the Iowa Code within 30 days of the date of the administrative law judge's final decision.
+The Administrative Law Judge's decision is not final for purposes of seeking judicial review until the administrative law judge has issued a written decision determining the amount of any attorney fees to be awarded or determining that no attorney fees are to be awarded.

 - Iowa Code § 724.21A